Finding and getting hired for freelance writing jobs is tough. Here are a few tips to help you stand out and snag those coveted writing gigs.

 There are a ton of different places you can search for freelance writing jobs.
 But the best place to start looking?
 Job boards catered specifically to writing talent.

-Industry-specific job boards are one of the best places to look for freelance writers jobs.
+Industry-specific job boards are one of the best places to look for freelance writing jobs.
 Why?
-Because they’re a win for both you and your would-be client.
+Because they’re a win-win for both you and your would-be client.

 As a writer, industry-specific job boards are great because you know every opportunity is going to be writing-related.